ericthmoritsuka/apitest/README.md

     ```
     //fetch function to post a document to Documents and Media
-    //it may be necessary to change the siteId value and the authorization field (password) in headers.
+    //it may be necessary to change the siteId value and the authorization field (password) in headers (in documentFetch.js).
     //Intern: Eric Moritsuka

     //In index.html: